 African migrants in Israel protest in Tel Aviv

-Crowds of African immigrants are expected to protest for a second day in Tel Aviv to protest against their treatment by the Israeli government.
+Thousands of African migrants have marched in the city of Tel Aviv to protest against their treatment by the Israeli government.

-They demanded the right to live and work in the country and for their asylum bids to be processed.
+They demanded the right to work legally and for their asylum bids to be processed.

 An Israeli police spokeswoman said the march was peaceful.

 "We are all refugees" and "Yes to freedom, no to prison!" they chanted.

 The BBC's Richard Galpin in Tel Aviv says the protest was prompted by the new law on detention, which had dashed hopes that a recent crackdown would be halted.

 The migrants, some of whom have been in Israel for years and have taken low-paid jobs, say they are all refugees who have fled persecution and conflict back home in Eritrea and Sudan.

 They say their only choice will be either to spend time in prison in Israel or agree to return home.

 The dangers in their home countries mean they cannot be forcibly returned.

 The migrants said they would hold further demonstrations outside UN offices and foreign embassies in Tel Aviv on Monday.